nodemailer/mailcast/README.md

 # Mailcast

 **NB!** Mailcast is still a work in progress.
-It can be used for sending out newsletters but a lot of required functionality is still missing (ie. open/click tracking).
+It can be used for sending out newsletters but a lot of required functionality is still missing (ie. open/click tracking and archives).

 Mailcast is a mailing list management software, batteries included.
 Install in on your server and start using it, that's it.